amzker/LAN-Destroyer/README.md

 2. Hardware Making tutorial i will upload soon Hardware & software both are independent of each other ,

-3.magnetic waves Don't cut each other & also not able to disturb .
+3. magnetic waves Don't cut each other & also not able to disturb .
 So for hardware part i am bit calculatin
 This Hardware  I crested 2yr ago & sister broke it 😖.
 So i again repair now